longturn/freeciv21/docs/General/Manuals/client-manual.rst

 from the center of the screen, the faster the map canvas will move per mouse click.

-One other feature of the :guilabel:`Map View` is the ability to middle-click on a unit and a pop-up widget will appear giving you some information about the unit.
-Figure 23, gives an example.
+One other feature of the :guilabel:`Map View` is the ability to middle-click on a unit and a pop-up widget will appear giving you some information about the unit. :numref:`Unit Information`, gives an example of a :unit:`Howitzer`.

+.. _Unit Information:
 .. figure:: ../../_static/images/gui-elements/unit-info.png
   :scale: 65%
   :align: center
   :alt: Freeciv21 Unit Information
   :figclass: align-center

-  Figure 23: Map View - Unit Information
+  Map View - Unit Information

 Units View
 ^^^^^^^^^^

 The :guilabel:`Units View` is a widget on the `Map View`_ that shows what units you have available and how many are being produced.
-The `Cities View`_ can tell you which cities are producing what unit.
-Figure 24 shows the button to bring up the widget.
+The `Cities View`_ can tell you which cities are producing what unit. :numref:`Units View Button` shows the button to bring up the widget.
 Clicking the button a second time will close the widget.

+.. _Units View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-units.png
   :align: center
   :alt: Freeciv21 Units
   :figclass: align-center

-  Figure 24: Units View Button
+  Units View Button

 The :guilabel:`Units View` has two modes.
-For regular games without the ``unitwaittime`` server setting set, you get something similar to Figure 25.
-If you are playing a game with ``unitwaittime`` set, then you will see a table below the widget, such as Figure 26, that displays the amount of time until the unit can move.
+For regular games without the ``unitwaittime`` server setting set, you get something similar to :numref:`Units View`.
+If you are playing a game with ``unitwaittime`` set, then you will see a table below the widget, such as :numref:`Units View UWT`, that displays the amount of time until the unit can move.

+.. _Units View:
 .. figure:: ../../_static/images/gui-elements/units-report.png
   :align: center
   :scale: 50%
   :alt: Freeciv21 Units Report
   :figclass: align-center

-  Figure 25: Units View
+  Units View

+.. _Units View UWT:
 .. figure:: ../../_static/images/gui-elements/units-report-uwt.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 Units Report w/ unitwaittime
   :figclass: align-center

-  Figure 26: Units View with ``unitwaittime``
+  Units View with ``unitwaittime``

 Cities View
 ^^^^^^^^^^^

 The :guilabel:`Cities View` is a separate page in a table format.
-When you click the button for it as shown in Figure 27, the client will switch to a listing of your cities.
+When you click the button for it as shown in :numref:`Cities View Button`, the client will switch to a listing of your cities.

+.. _Cities View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-cities.png
   :align: center
   :alt: Freeciv21 Cities
   :figclass: align-center

-  Figure 27: Cities View Button
+  Cities View Button

-Figure 28 gives an example of the :guilabel:`Cities View` in the client with the default columns displayed.
+:numref:`Cities` gives an example of the :guilabel:`Cities View` in the client with the default columns displayed.
 If you right-click on the table heading, you will be given a list of other columns you may want to show.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.

+.. _Cities:
 .. figure:: ../../_static/images/gui-elements/cities.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 Cities
   :figclass: align-center

-  Figure 28: Cities
+  Cities

 If you double-click on a city row, the game will switch to the `Map View`_ and open the `City Dialog`_ for